Why Benefits Realisation is not Return on Investment!

 - the medical outcomes that are achieved.

 All proposed (major) changes in the NHS are expected to produce a Business Case.
 Nothing wrong with that at all.
 Increasingly, those Business Cases are expected to contain a clear statement of the benefits that will be delivered, along with the measures to be used to demonstrate achievement of those benefits.
 It does not take much imagination to guess that the benefits the NHS’s key stakeholders are most interested in, have little to do with ROI.
 They all relate to NHS service delivery to its patients.
 For example, the NHS uses the expression ‘patient journey’, when describing the route any patient will go through (for common conditions), from first consultation with their Doctor, through to referrals, tests, investigations etc and finally to treatment.
 For many non-urgent conditions, this can be months.
 One constant aim of the NHS in recent years has been to reduce average patient journey times, through changes in working practice and other means.
 Where successful, this can be hugely valuable to patients, and can also have a positive impact on medical outcomes.
-Clearly, any such change will be considered a huge benefit by patients.
+Clearly, any such change will be considered a major benefit by patients.
 Sometimes, these can even be achieved with little or even close to zero investment.
-They will always however require some form of change.
+They will always, however, require some form of change.